UniversalDependencies/docs/_u-dep/ccomp.md

 ccomp(answered, muffins)
 ~~~

-If the speech verb interrupts the reported speech content, [parataxis]() is used instead:
+If the speech verb interrupts the reported speech content, [parataxis]() is used instead.
+The speech verb attaches to the root of the reported speech (_all_ in the following example):

 ~~~ sdparse
 " Three muffins , " he answered , " are all that I need today . "